cyverse-de/cyverse-de.github.io/design/search.md

 - Dates should be stored as a point in time, with a separate field used if the modifying user's timezone or locale is relevant

 ## Components Overview
+### Database

+The database will have a simplified, denormalized version of the underlying data, somewhat similar to the existing Elasticsearch index structure.
+For example, data would most likely operate off four tables: data (with all the base information), metadata (with both iRODs and DE metadata), permissions, and tags.
+Apps and analyses would be structured similarly -- a base table with anything of a simple structure (no matter how deeply stored in our other databases), plus extra tables for any sort of variable-sized sub-collections.
+One such type of sub-collection might be for natural-language strings, which should be stored along localization information, as noted above.

+### Indexing tools

+These tools will look a lot like our existing tools, except normalized and, of course, using database queries rather than Elasticsearch ones.
+The existing service these will mimic, where possible, is templeton: have one tool that operates in several modes, with the different modes settting up different ways of triggering the same underlying code paths.
+Both incremental and periodic modes will be controlled by AMQP messages, as they currently are.
+One place where this one-service model may not be possible or preferred is for data indexing, where we may wish to retain the split between a Jargon-based tool for incremental indexing (dewey) and a faster, direct database tool for periodic indexing (infosquito).
+It may be necessary, particularly with iRODs, to create intermediate services that translate messages coming out of that system into a more consumable format for ours, for example deduplicating many subsequent messages affecting the same data, or splitting messages that affect many sections of data.

+### Search services

+These tools will look a lot like the existing search service (for data search), and may even grow out of it.
+Their basic structure will be as translators: take in a query, translate it as needed to an underlying query or queries, get results, and translate them into a useful output format.
+We'll need to create new tools to translate queries into SQL rather than elasticsearch, and probably better tools for assembling documents to return, since Elasticsearch did that for us before.
+The one entirely new feature would be a universal-search/aggregator implementation.

 ## Implementation Options